 The Thank You Book (Elephant and Piggie series) by Mo Willems, 2016

 Hearts were broken everywhere when Mo Willems announced that he would be ending his famous Elephant and Piggie series, but the final book makes a great lesson in gratitude.

 In their last book, Piggie, exuberant as ever, realizes she has a lot to be thankful for and she better get thanking!
-The worrisome, Gerald, fears that she will forget someone.
-The rest of the story is a comical review of past characters who appeared in the other books in the series.
-Gerald nags Piggie throughout that she is forgetting someone and while the audience might think Gerald is hinting that he has been forgotten, it is actually the reader Piggie overlooks.
+What follows is a comical review of past characters who appeared in the other books in the series.

 Giving Thanks: more than 100 ways to say thank you by Ellen Surrey, 2016

 As the title implies, this book provides a plethora of ideas of how to thank important people in children’s lives.

 The first page introduces a little boy named Andy who engages the reader by asking who they would like to say thank you to.
 The two-page spread is broken into panels featuring a variety of people most likely part of a child’s life including parents, siblings, teachers, pets, friends, stuffed animals, etc. Each spread follows the same format of asking a question such as, “What would you like to say thank you for?” or “If you could give them a gift, what you would give?” alongside panels of examples.